pewpewboss/channelpilot/readme.md

 - I remember i can add annotations to ensure arguments are not null
 - Remember there are multiple ways to create a mapping, e.g. @GetMapping @RequestMapping(value = "/index", method = RequestMethod.GET)
 - In real world i'd probably have commit-messages start with a commit number
+- I thought about using the model as request parameters, which is also debatable, since DTO encapsulate, but produce overhead / but probably go for DTO since 2 versions are requested.
+- I'll go with URI versioning for now in one Controller for the sake of getting something running - think of having even 2 controllers (each vor a base URL ("/V1/V2") []

 TODOS: